InternetNotFound/Phobos-config/README.md

 then type C:\Users\Lenovo\AppData\Roaming\.minecraft\phobos\config\Combat
 then replace the config with the last one and now have a good pvp and good day.
+It was from my friend apollo #4907 he was the one that had the config not me